fgx/fgx.github.io/sandbox/flightpath/readme.md

 * Aircraft rotations point to incorrect CSV fields
 	* Also need to readjust initial aircraft settings to make the above easier to figure out which are the correct fields to use
 * Flightpath scaling and positioning is still by eye
-* Too long a wait before things start appearing on screen

 ### Road Map - in probable order of appearance